A sinkhole appeared in my yard, now what?

 When most people think of a sinkhole, they picture a collapsing road with cars and homes sinking into a giant pit.
-While some sinkholes are viral Youtube video level disasters, the occurrence of a smaller sinkhole on your property is no less stressful.
-We understand that sinkholes are a damaging eyesore to your lawn.
-Depending on their severity, these holes can even compromise the safety of your family.
-Large sinkholes are dangerous and can put your home’s structural integrity in jeopardy.
-The causes of these pits can be even more serious.
-Sinkholes can be caused by deteriorating structures beneath the surface of your yard or a serious ongoing plumbing problem.
+However, the occurrence of a smaller sinkhole on your property is no less stressful.
+We understand that sinkholes are a dangerous eyesore to your lawn that must be dealt with quickly and effectively.

 What is a sinkhole?

 A sinkhole is a mysterious pit that appears in your yard.
-There is no excitement in finding a sinkhole on your property.
-A dreaded problem to come across, sinkholes often appear suddenly and unexpectedly.
-They range in size from small and harmless to large and dangerous.
-Often a sinkhole begins as a tiny hole in the ground and grows into a bigger depression.
+Often appearing suddenly and unexpectedly, they range in size from small and harmless to large and dangerous.
+Usually, a sinkhole begins as a tiny hole in the ground and grows into a bigger depression.

 Sinkholes also appear when an underground drain line collapses, separates, or cracks.
 When this happens, groundwater drains down through the dirt and into the pipe.
 The descending water pulls the soil along as it sucks into the pipe, creating a sinkhole.
 There is a tendency for this to occur around damaged sewer pipes, rain leaders, and septic systems.
 Maintaining your home's underground plumbing is crucial for preventing the appearance of sinkholes.